Huawei tested AI software that could recognize Uighur minorities and alert police, report says

 Microsoft won’t sell police its facial-recognition technology, following similar moves by Amazon and IBM

 It’s less certain whether ethnicity-detecting software could ever take off outside the borders of a surveillance state.
-In the U.S. and other Western-style democracies, the systems could run up against long-established laws limiting government searches and mandating equal protection under the law.
+In the United States and other Western-style democracies, the systems could run up against long-established laws limiting government searches and mandating equal protection under the law.

-Police and federal authorities in the U.S. have shown increasing interest in facial recognition software as an investigative tool, but the systems have sparked a fierce public backlash over their potential bias and inaccuracies, and some cities and police forces have opted to ban the technology outright.
+Police and federal authorities in the United States have shown increasing interest in facial recognition software as an investigative tool, but the systems have sparked a fierce public backlash over their potential bias and inaccuracies, and some cities and police forces have opted to ban the technology outright.

 Such technologies could, however, find a market among international regimes somewhere in the balance between Chinese and American influence.
 In Uganda, Huawei facial recognition cameras have already been used by police and government officials to surveil protesters and political opponents.